 A 60 minute lesson in which students will add and subtract fractions with the same denominator.

 Draw a large circle on the board and divide it into eighths.
-Ask a student to come up to the board and color in two pieces.
+Ask a student to come up to the board and colour in two pieces.
 Underneath the circle, write two eighths as a fraction.

 Draw an addition sign next to the first circle, then draw a second circle of the same size.
 Divide this second circle into eighths.
-Ask a second student to come up to the board and color in five pieces.
+Ask a second student to come up to the board and colour in five pieces.
 Underneath the circle, write five eighths as a fraction.